robotology/yarp/example/externalmodules/README.txt

-This is an example to show how you can add external modules to your yarp repository.
+This is an example to show how you can write external modules.

-Here you find a directory structure with two modules (foo and baz) which contains a set of devices (fooBot, fooDevice, bazBot, bazDevice).
+Here you find a directory structure with two bundles of devices (foo and baz) which contains fooBot, fooDevice, bazBot, bazDevice;

-Each module will become a separate library, cmake will add code to include them to the yarp factory of devices.

-What you need to do:
-- Create or edit $YARP_ROOT/conf/ExternalModules.cmake write the following lines:

-SET(EXTERNAL_MODULES bazModule fooModule)
-SET(bazModule_PATH "YARP_ROOT/example/externalmodules/baz")
-SET(fooModule_PATH "YARP_ROOT/example/externalmodules/foo")

-Notice that YARP_ROOT here should be substituted with the absolute path to the root of your YARP installation.
-This value tells cmake/yarp the location of each module.

-- Run cmake in $YARP_ROOT
+these are just examples.

-New entries should now appear in the list of the available devices.
-The new devices should be bazDevice, bazBot, fooDevice and fooBot.
+Run cmake, and then the cmake GUI (ccmake on Unix, CMakeSetup.exe on Windows).
+You should see a list of the available devices: bazDevice, bazBot, fooDevice and fooBot.
 Turn them on and finish the cmake process to generate your project/make files.

-- Build yarp.

-- Run yarpdev --list, the new devices should appear in the list (fooDevice, fooBot, bazDevice and bazBot).
+Then compile, and you should get a "foobazdev" program that works just like the "yarpdev" program.
+In fact, if you do:
+  ./foobazdev --list
+you should see all the devices in yarpdev plus the new ones you have just added.

+If you want these devices to show up in yarpdev itself, you can create the file in $YARP_ROOT/conf/ExternalModules.cmake following the template in  $YARP_ROOT/conf/ExternalModules.cmake.template, or else add subdirectories in $YARP_ROOT/src/modules (edit the CMakeLists.txt to enumerate those subdirectories).